SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Can you prove that you are Applejack?"

-Applejack thinks for a moment before reaching into her saddle bags, giving twilight her cutoff ponytail.
+Applejack thinks for a moment before reaching into her saddlebags, giving twilight her cutoff ponytail.
 "Here, this is my ponytail."

 "What do I do with this?"